Crazy Egg Installation Process

 A case study on how I designed the installation process for Crazy Egg:

 Our goal for the project was to revamp the installation process.
-The premise was simple: install the Crazy Egg tracking script, track data.
-However, we weren't trying to reinvent the wheel.
-Our ambitions were to redesign the process and ship the project quickly to increase the # of successful installs.
+The premise was simple: install the Crazy Egg tracking script, track click data.

-I led the design and implementation of the installation experience and collaborated with one other designer on the illustrations.
+I led the design and implementation of the installation experience and collaborated with another designer on the illustrations.

 Before & After